mmyrte/chelsa_cmip6/README.md

 # INSTALLATION
 ------------
 chelsa-cmip6 can be installed on your machine in different ways:

-If you want the latest version its best if you install it directly from github:

 ## On Linux / Mac

 Linux or Mac usually come already with a version of python preinstalled.
 #### From Github
+If you want the latest version its best if you install it directly from github:
 Example for Ubuntu 20.04
-if you have not installed git on your linux machine yet, the apt package management tool is the easiest way to install Git.
+if you have not installed Git on your linux machine yet, the apt package management tool is the easiest way to install Git.

 1. To update the packages, launch a terminal window, and enter:
 ```bash